History of the Seattle Seahawks: 1991–1995: Turmoil and Mediocrity

 These years were the most tumultuous of the franchise's history so far.
 1991 was Chuck Knox's last year as head coach of the Seahawks.
 After finishing with a 7–9 record, he resigned to rejoin the Los Angeles Rams.
 The year also saw Seattle make another bad draft choice in quarterback Dan McGwire, the brother of baseball star Mark McGwire.
-Widely expected to take over as starting QB, he struggled on the field and ultimately never got that position.
+Widely expected to take over as starting quarterback, he struggled on the field and ultimately never got that position.
 The Seahawks held onto McGwire until 1995, then traded him to the Dolphins.

-Team President/GM Tom Flores assumed the head coaching duties for the 1992 season.
+Team President/general manager Tom Flores assumed the head coaching duties for the 1992 season.
 Longtime quarterback Dave Krieg was ousted in 1992 and replaced by three different quarterbacks (first-round pick Dan McGwire, Stan Gelbaugh and Kelly Stouffer).
-1992 was also the Seahawks' worst year ever when they finished 2-14 and scoring just 140 points in the regular season.
+1992 was also the Seahawks' worst year ever when they finished 2–14 and scoring just 140 points in the regular season.
 The Seattle offense was historically inept, and the only bright spot for the 1992 season was defensive tackle Cortez Kennedy being declared NFL Defensive Player of the Year.

 In 1993, the Seahawks drafted Rick Mirer out of the University of Notre Dame with the second pick in the draft, hoping to make him the franchise's quarterback of the future.
 Mirer looked to be on his way to stardom as he shared the NFL's Offensive Rookie of the Year Award with former college teammate Jerome Bettis in his first season.
 The honeymoon soon turned sour as his inconsistent play in the following three seasons led to several benchings and eventually his departure in a trade to the Chicago Bears following the 1996 season.

 In 1994, the Seahawks temporarily moved to nearby Husky Stadium on the campus of the University of Washington for the preseason and 3 regular season games as repairs were being made to the Kingdome after an acoustic tile fell inside the stadium.
 Upon returning to the Kingdome, the team finished with a 6–10 record; Tom Flores was replaced as president by David Behring, son of owner Ken Behring, and as head coach by University of Miami coach Dennis Erickson.
-The 1995 season was only average, with the Seahawks going 8-8, following by a 7-9 campaign in 1996.
+The 1995 season was only average, with the Seahawks going 8–8, following by a 7–9 campaign in 1996.